 Glass-reinforced plastic tanks are durable, long-lasting, and cost-effective to maintain.
 Areas of damage or corrosion inside a tank are the most likely spots for bacteria to breed.
 Because GRP tanks resist damage, they carry a lower risk than other materials.

-If you’re storing potable drinking water, insulated GRP cold water tanks can prevent Legionella growth.
+Insulated GRP cold water tanks can prevent Legionella growth if you’re storing potable drinking water.
 The bacteria prefer to live in water that’s 20°-45° Celsius.
 As such, the HSE recommends keeping your incoming and stored water below 20° C.

 Insulated GRP cold water tanks won’t allow the water to get warm enough for Legionella to breed.
 They’ll also keep it from getting too cold and freezing.

-Before you work with a company, ensure they have certified GRP tank, installation teams.
+Before you work with a company, ensure they have certified GRP tanks and installation teams.
 They should also know their responsibilities under the European Technical Guidelines for Legionella prevention and control.

 Modifying Your Water System

-There are quite a few ways to change an existing water system or design a new one to drop your Legionella risk.
+There are many ways to change an existing water system or design a new one to drop your Legionella risk.
 You can start by ensuring all connection points are made of high-quality materials.
 Seal off any obsolete or unnecessary openings.